 Mind over matter.
 Get out of your head.
 You’re overthinking it.
 Any of these phrases sound familiar?
 One of the largest personal obstacles to overcome is our programming.
-We teeter-totter between decisions; we question our outcomes; we sometimes wonder if we would have done things differently.
+We teeter-totter between decisions; we question our outcomes; we sometimes wonder if we could have done things differently.
 It’s human nature.
 When working with clients – how […]Continue reading

 There’s an easy and effective way to make your suggestions more powerful when helping people stop habits such as nail biting, smoking and overeating.
 It works for self-hypnosis too.
 Plus, there’s an easy way to avoid the pitfalls of incorrectly worded suggestions.
 You can help more people break habits more easily.
 How?